iFightDucks/Xshell/README.md

 XShell is licensed under the MIT License.
 See `LICENSE` for more details.

 ## 📬 Contact
-For questions or support, reach out via [your email] or open an issue on GitHub.
+For questions or support, reach out via gourabsen.21.2001@gmail.com or open an issue on GitHub.